sarantium/fictionideas/docs/howitworks.md

 ### Speed

 LMMs are unimaginably faster than humans at coming up with ideas.
-Research estimates of velocity range from 800 ideas generated per hour<sup>[1](https://dx.doi.org/10.2139/ssrn.4526071)</sup> for short sentence outputs to 132 ideas generated per hour<sup>[2](https://dx.doi.org/10.2139/ssrn.4533642)</sup> for short paragraph outputs.
+Research estimates of velocity range from 800 ideas generated per hour<sup>[1](https://dx.doi.org/10.2139/ssrn.4526071)</sup> for short sentence outputs to 132 ideas generated per hour<sup>[2](https://dx.doi.org/10.2139/ssrn.4533642)</sup> for short paragraph outputs
 Humans cannot match this pace.
 We need breaks, can experience creative blocks, and have a limited capacity for continuous creative output.

 As the output format gets longer (page, document) or more multimodal (image, audio, video), the disparity between human and machine performance gets exponentially larger.